awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

    arn:aws:greengrass:us-west-2:123456789012:/greengrass/definition/functions/bcfc6b49-beb0-4396-b703-6dEXAMPLEcu5/versions/0f7337b4-922b-45c5-856f-1aEXAMPLEsf6
    ```
 **Note**
-You can optionally create a function definition by running the [https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-function-definition.html](https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-function-definition.html) command, and then copy the ID from the output\.
+Or, you can create a function definition by running the [https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-function-definition.html](https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-function-definition.html) command, and then copy the ID from the output\.

 1. Add a function definition version to the function definition\.
    + Replace *function\-definition\-id* with the `Id` that you copied for the function definition\.